-Erika has also been a dancer for the past 20 years sharing her cultural Mexican traditions.
+Erika’s has also been a cultural dancer for the past 20 years sharing her Mexican traditions.
 She has been part of several local Mexican traditional dance performing groups.

 Erika lives in Madison, Wisconsin and is originally from Mexico.